-I saw these beautiful greenish-white vegetables during a trip to the farmer’s market and decided that I had to have them.
+I saw these beautiful greenish-white vegetables during a trip to the farmer’s market and decided I had to have them.
 I asked my husband, Roby, if he knew what they were.
 Before he could answer, the lady behind us in line chimed in, informing us that they were Thai eggplants and that she was getting some.
-She told me she liked them in green curry, with chicken thighs.
-Well, I love Thai green curry so I decided to throw in some of these cute little Thai eggplants into the dish.
+She told me she liked them in green curry with chicken thighs.
+Well, I love Thai green curry so I decided to buy these cute little Thai eggplants.

 I also waited to add half the onion as well as the bell pepper so that they wouldn’t get too soft.
 I wanted them to keep their form and still have a bit of bite to them.

 If you like this Thai Eggplant and Chicken Green Curry, check out these other Paleo Thai recipes:

 - Thai Meatball Curry